Skip to content

 2

-$ tctl bots add example --roles=example-bot --token=example-bot
+$ tctl bots add example --roles=terraform-provider --token=example-bot

 # bot "example" has been created